|Applications accepted from social enterprises?||Yes|

-Giving and Engagement with Businesses – The LEP will be particularly keen to see engagement between the VSE sector and business; and the creation of opportunities for people and businesses to give time, skills and resources to develop the skills of multiple disadvantaged individuals in less affluent neighbourhoods.
+Giving and Engagement with Businesses – The Local Enterprise Partnership will be particularly keen to see engagement between the VSE sector and business; and the creation of opportunities for people and businesses to give time, skills and resources to develop the skills of multiple disadvantaged individuals in less affluent neighbourhoods.
 Match-funding, including in-kind support, will strengthen a proposal.

 Measurable Impact – Winning proposals will need to show significant and measurable improvement in the development of disadvantaged people’s skills and opportunities for employment in less affluent neighbourhoods.

-Collaborative Working – The LEP will be keen to see collaborative working between different organisations, with potential for joint applications encouraged where they are clearly appropriate.
+Collaborative Working – The Local Enterprise Partnership will be keen to see collaborative working between different organisations, with potential for joint applications encouraged where they are clearly appropriate.

 Asset-based approach – Winning proposals will need to present an approach to their project that builds on the skills, knowledge, talents and ‘assets’ that people and communities have.

-Potential for scaling up – The LEP is looking for proposals that can act as exemplars, and contain ideas that have further potential to grow and be replicated.
+Potential for scaling up – The Local Enterprise Partnership is looking for proposals that can act as exemplars, and contain ideas that have further potential to grow and be replicated.
 By demonstrating successful approaches on a pilot basis, VSE organisations and partnerships will be better placed to secure other funding for extending their programme from different sources.

-Sustainability – The LEP recognises that in austere financial times ALL projects will need to work very hard to prove the need for their continuance beyond the life of the prize.
+Sustainability – The Local Enterprise Partnership recognises that in austere financial times ALL projects will need to work very hard to prove the need for their continuance beyond the life of the prize.
 All winning proposals will need to show how the positive impacts for disadvantaged people can be sustained; it recognises that this will be challenging.

 Organisational capacity and track record – Winning proposals will show clearly that they are led by organisations with strong track records and teams that have a wide range of appropriate skills.